Saturation of Generalized Partially Hyperbolic Attractors: horseshoe-like generalized partially hyperbolic attractor of positive volume

 is a subset of $\Lambda$ and $\leb_3(H_{\delta})\approx\delta\times\leb_2(H)>0$.
-Therefore the geometric Lorenz attractor $\Lambda$ has positive volume for its associated vector field and a priori for the time one map diffeomorphism.
-Note that the attractor $\Lambda$ is horseshoe-like, i.e., it dose not contain any local stable manifold, but it dose contain an unstable manifold.
+Therefore the geometric Lorenz attractor $\Lambda$ has positive volume for its associated vector filed and a priori for the time one map diffeomorphism.
+Note that the attractor $\Lambda$ is horseshoe-like, i.e., it dose not contain any local stable manifold, but it dose contain an unstable manifold\footnote{The attractor contains the unstable manifold of the hyperbolic equilibrium point.}.